St. Peter's Square: Obelisk

 At the center of the ovato tondo stands the Vatican obelisk, an uninscribed Egyptian obelisk of red granite, 25.5 m tall, supported on bronze lions and surmounted by the Chigi arms in bronze, in all 41 m to the cross on its top.
 The obelisk was originally erected in Heliopolis, Egypt, by an unknown pharaoh.

 The Emperor Augustus had the obelisk moved to the Julian Forum of Alexandria, where it stood until AD 37, when Caligula ordered the forum demolished and the obelisk transferred to Rome.
 He had it placed on the spina which ran along the center of the Circus of Nero.

 It was moved to its current site in 1586 by the engineer-architect Domenico Fontana under the direction of Pope Sixtus V; the engineering feat of re-erecting its vast weight was memorialized in a suite of engravings.
 The obelisk is the only obelisk in Rome that has not toppled since antiquity.
 During the Middle Ages, the gilt ball atop the obelisk was believed to contain the ashes of Julius Caesar.
 Fontana later removed the ancient metal ball, now in a Roman museum, and found only dust inside; Christopher Hibbert, however, writes that the ball was found to be solid.
 Though Bernini had no influence in the erection of the obelisk, he did use it as the centerpiece of his magnificent piazza, and added the Chigi arms to the top in honor of his patron, Alexander VII.

 Paving

 The paving is varied by radiating lines in travertine, to relieve what might otherwise be a sea of setts.
 In 1817 circular stones were set to mark the tip of the obelisk's shadow at noon as the sun entered each of the signs of the zodiac, making the obelisk a gigantic sundial's gnomon.
-Below is a view of St. Peter's Square from the cupola (the top of the dome) which was taken in June 2007.